5 min read

 If you are still not sure if you qualify for VA compensation benefits, call our VA specialists at

-Ken counsels military veterans to help them obtain the VA disability benefits they are entitled to.
+Ken is a former artilleryman who served in Operation Iraqi Freedom.
+In his practice, Ken counsels military veterans to help them obtain the VA disability benefits they are entitled to.
 He provides representation at both the Agency and Court of Appeals for Veterans Claims.
 Ken also assists clients by providing representation at Board of Veterans’ Appeals hearings.

 Rachel proudly served the United States during her time in the U.S. Marine Corps and served overseas in Operation Iraqi Freedom (OIF) as an Ordnanceman.
 Besides helping veterans with their legal claims, Rachel assists with planning a yearly Veterans hike in Milwaukee through “Irreverent Warriors”, an organization aimed at bringing veterans together using humor and camaraderie to improve mental health and prevent veteran suicide.
-Rachel continues to educate herself on veteran’s issues and is currently researching chemical exposure and its impact on Veteran’s health.
+Rachel continues to educate herself on veterans' issues and is currently researching chemical exposure and its impact on veterans' health.

 Get Started in

-Jul 19, 2017 by Joe Whitcomb
+Nov 12, 2023 by Joe Whitcomb

-Jul 14, 2017 by Joe Whitcomb
+Nov 8, 2023 by Joe Whitcomb

 Colorado